 Bleutrade does not explicitly prohibit US-investors from trading on the exchange.
 In any event, all US-investors should do their own independent assessment of any problems arising from their residency or citizenship.

-In terms of trading volume, this exchange is regularly among the top 150 cryptocurrency exchange sites with approx. USD 1 million in volume traded on a daily basis.
+In terms of trading volume, this exchange is regularly among the top 150 cryptocurrency exchange sites with approx. However, it only has around USD 1 million in volume traded on a daily basis.
 So if you’re a whale and want to make some big divestments, this isn’t the place for you.

 Bleutrade also offers support for bot trading.
 For instance, you could use the Margin Bot at Bleutrade.